I Need Help With:

 Evidence Requirements:

 If you think you meet the above criteria, contact your nearest Texas Veterans Commission representative, or Veterans County Service Officer, who will guide you through the process and identify any paperwork required.
 If you would like to apply through the VA, you can fill out your application you can contact a VA regional office and have VA employee assist you with the application process.
-For more information on how to apply, click HERE.
+Visit va.gov for more information on burial benefits.

 Burial Facts: